 The area in and around Grand Lake St. Marys State Park played an important part in the development of the Northwest territory.
 The St. Marys River served as a vital link between the Great Lakes and the Ohio River.
 Because of this heavy water traffic, the renegades Simon and James Girty established a trading post, which eventually evolved into the town of St. Marys.

 In 1837, work commenced on a reservoir for the Miami-Erie canal to maintain the canal’s 5-foot water depth.
-Workers using hand tools were paid 35 cents a day and a jigger of whiskey to keep malaria away.
-At its completion in 1845, 13,500-acre Grand Lake was the largest man-made lake in the world.
+Workers, using hand tools, were paid 35 cents a day and a jigger of whiskey to keep malaria away.
+At its completion in 1845, the 13,500-acre Grand Lake was the largest man-made lake in the world.
 The lake was connected to the canal by a 3-mile feeder.

-Grand Lake St. Marys and other canal feeder lakes in the state were the first areas to be dedicated as Ohio state parks in 1949.
+Grand Lake St. Marys and other canal feeder lakes in Ohio were the first areas to be dedicated as state parks in 1949.

-At one time, the vast expanse of water that is Grand Lake St. Marys was a vast wet prairie and forests that stretched from the Allegheny Mountains of Pennsylvania to the prairies of Illinois.
-In addition to forests, pre-settlement Ohio contained large prairies and wetlands.
-Today, the park contains varying habitats including woodlands, wetlands, and prairies in addition to the surrounding croplands.
+At one time, the vast expanse of water that is Grand Lake St. Marys, was a vast wet prairie and forests, which stretched from the Allegheny mountains of Pennsylvania to the prairies of Illinois.
+In addition to forests, pre-settlement Ohio harbored large prairies and wetlands.
+Today, the park contains varying habitats including woodlands, wetlands, and prairies in addition to surrounding croplands.

 Grand Lake St. Marys was the site of the first offshore oil drilling in the world.
-Between 1891 and about 1913, over 100 oil wells had been installed and operated over the waters of the lake.
+Between 1891 and about 1913, more than 100 oil wells had been installed and operated over the waters of the lake.
 It took the discovery of greater oil reserves in Texas to put an end to Ohio’s oil boom.
-Download The Geology of the St. Marys Region booklet.